lap309/Data-Science-Portfolio/README.md

 ## Portfolio Projects
 ### [oh SNAP!
 Curbing America's Hunger]
-Predicting Households that are more likely to experience food insecurity and exploring socio-economic variables that indicate whether a household will utilize SNAP benefits
+Predicting Households that are more likely to experience food insecurity and exploring socio-economic variables that indicate whether a household will utilize SNAP (food stamp) benefits

 **Data Description:** FoodAPS government survey conducted by the ERS and FNS in 2012
 #### Skills: `Logistic Regression` `XGBoost` `Hyperparameter Tuning` `Forecasting`
 **Technology:** `Python` `Prophet` `Tableau` `GridSearch`

-**Results:**
+**Results:** A predictive model that has an accuracy of 79% and recall of 84% in detecting whether a household will utilize SNAP resources

 ### [Superstore Sales](https://github.com/lap309/Data-Analysis-Portfolio/tree/main/Superstore%20Sales%20Data)